 Policy: Students may count four semester hours of work in either Honors or Ford Fellowship towards this major.
 No more than four semester hours of internship credit can be counted.
-Students must earn a grade of C-or higher in order for the course to count toward the program.
+Students must earn a grade of Cor higher in order for the course to count toward the program.

-All students must take the following beginning courses:
+Students must take the following beginner courses: